Nispanu78/to_do_app_playwright/test-cases.md

     Then the to do item with the title "test2" is displayed on the home page as expected And checkbox is ticked

-Feature: Checking that drop-down of the home page work as expected Scenario Outline: Validating that tasks are displayed in the home page according to the options selected in the drop-down menu
+Feature: Checking that after opening the task creation window I can stop the creation process by clicking on the "X" button Scenario Outline: Validating that buttons to cancel the creation of a task work as expected
-    Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App app is displayed as expected When I leave the default status "All" in the drop-down menu Then both tasks with status "Incomplete" and "Completed" are displayed When I select the status "Incomplete" in the drop-down menu Then only incomplete tasks are displayed
+    Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App app is displayed as expected And I leave the default status "All" in the drop-down menu When I click on "Add Task" button
-    When I select status "Completed"
-    Then only completed tasks are displayed

-Feature: Checking that it is possible to edit and/or delete a task with each of the two statuses Scenario Outline: Validating that task with status "Incomplete" can be edited and/or deleted
+    And I click on the "X" button
+    Then the window closes

+Feature: Checking that after opening the task creation window I can stop the creation process by clicking on the "Close" button
+  Scenario Outline: Validating that buttons to cancel the creation of a task work as expected
-  Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App is displayed as expected When I click on "Add Task" button
+    Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App app is displayed as expected And I leave the default status "All" in the drop-down menu When I click on "Add Task" button
-  And I leave the status "Incomplete" from the drop-down menu And I insert the title "test4"
-  And I click on the "Add Task" button
+    And I click on the "Close" button
-  And I assert that the "test4" to do item is visible And I click on the edit button corresponding to the item "test4" Then I can change the current title with "test4_changed" And I can change the status of the drop-down menu from "Incomplete" to "Completed" And I can click on the "Update Task" button
-  When I select "Completed" tasks from the home page drop-down menu Then the task "test4_changed" is shown with the new status on the home page When I click on the delete button of task "test4_changed" Then the task is deleted
+    Then the window closes

-Feature: Checking that it is possible to edit and/or delete a task with each of the two statuses Scenario Outline: Validating that a task with status "Completed" can be edited and/or deleted
+Feature: Checking that it is possible to edit and/or delete a task with each of the two statuses Scenario Outline: Validating that task with statuses "Incomplete" and/or "Completed" can be edited and/or deleted
-  Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App is displayed as expected When I click on "Add Task" button
+  Given that I open Chrome version 131.0.6778.265 and navigate to https://wc-react-todo-app.netlify.app/ And the home page of the Todo App is displayed as expected And I leave the status "All" from the drop-down menu And I click on "Add Task" button
+  And I insert the title "test3"
+  And I leave the status "Incomplete"
+  And I click "Add Task"
-  And I change the status from "Incomplete" to "Completed" from the drop-down menu And I insert the title "test5"
+  And I choose the status "Incomplete" from the drop-down menu of the main page And I assert that "test3" task is visible
-  And I click on the "Add Task" button
-  And I assert that the "test5" to do item is visible And I click on the edit button corresponding to the item "test5" Then I can change the current title with "test5_changed" And I can change the status of the drop-down menu from "Completed" to "Incomplete" And I can click on the "Update Task" button
+  And I choose the status "Alle" from the drop-down menu And I assert that "test3" task is visible
+  And I click on the edit button corresponding to the item "test3" And I change the current title with "test3_changed" And I change the status of the task from "Incomplete" to "Completed" And I click on the "Update Task" button
-  When I select "Incomplete" tasks from the home page drop-down menu Then the task "test5_changed" is shown with the new status on the home page When I click on the delete button of task "test5_changed" Then the task is deleted
+  And I select "Completed" from the drop-down menu of the main page When I assert that "test3_changed" task is visible Then the task "test3_changed" is shown with the new status on the home page When I click on the delete button of task "test3_changed" Then the task is deleted